Kali Sara: How the Romani hid their Goddess in plain sight

 From “The ancient Bharatiyas who live among us” by Jhanvi Pinara

-The Romani have never believed in a punishing, angry God who tells you who is superior to whom and to blindly follow authority.
-Their faith, similar to many pagan traditions and ancient faiths where the Goddesses had a place in people’s consciousness, the Romani believe in their own agency, intuitions, and wisdom.
+The Roma have never believed in a punishing, angry God who tells you who is superior to whom and to blindly follow authority.
+Their faith, similar to many pagan traditions and ancient faiths where the Goddesses had a place in people’s consciousness, the Roma believe in their own agency, intuitions, and wisdom.
 Their connection to the divine is direct, without intermediaries who claim to speak on behalf of God.

 In Medieval Europe, all of this was labeled with the simple “Devil worship.”
 In his article, historian Jhanvi Pinara describes a small bit of what the Europeans did: “There was so much enmity against the Romas that strict laws were passed that they’d have to eat in the open as they were accused of killing children and eating them.
 Some people would come and throw over the stove and the food which they cooked because they thought the Romas eat their children.”
 This was only the tip of the iceberg and the hatred only grew stronger and stronger.
 Laws were passed that encouraged people to kill Romani, to take their children, and to tear up families and communities.
 In 16th century Scotland, it was legal to hang, brand, drown, cut off the ears of Romani simply for the reason that they were Romani.
-In the 18th century, Holy Emperor Joseph I issued an edict that called for all adult male Romani to be hanged without trial, and for Roma women and young males to be flogged and banished.
+In the 18th century, Holy Emperor Joseph I issued an edict that called for all adult male Romani to be hanged without trial, and for Romani women and young males to be flogged and banished.
 The women and younger boys had their right ears sliced off in the Kingdom of Bohemia and were then dragged to Moravia for the removal of their left ears.

 To a mind split in half between “this is good” and “this is evil”, people either act the way they “should” or they’re following Satan.
 And once they follow Satan, there’s never enough punishment.